Learned Hand: Semi-retirement and death

 Harvard Law School's Austin Hall pictured during Hand's law student days.
 Hand gave his Bill of Rights lectures there in 1958.

 In 1951, Hand retired from "regular active service" as a federal judge.
+Hand was the last federal judge in active service originally appointed to the bench by President Taft.
 He assumed senior status, a form of semi-retirement, and continued to sit on the bench, with a considerable workload.
 The following year, he published The Spirit of Liberty, a collection of papers and addresses that neither he nor publisher Alfred A. Knopf expected to make a profit.
 In fact, the book earned admiring reviews, sold well, and made Hand more widely known.
 A 1958 paperback edition sold even better, though Hand always refused royalties from material he never intended for publication.

 Louis Dow had died in 1944, with Frances Hand at his side.
 The Hands' marriage then entered its final, happiest phase, in which they rediscovered their first love.
 He was convinced that his wife had rescued him from a life as a "melancholic, a failure [because] I should have thought myself so, and probably single and hopelessly hypochondriac".

 Former law clerks have provided intimate details of Hand's character during the last decade of his life.
 Legal philosopher Ronald Dworkin recalls that Hand, scrupulous about the public economy, used to turn out the lights in all the offices at the end of each day.
 For the same reason, he refused Dworkin the customary month's paid vacation at the end of his service.
 Shortly afterward, to Dworkin's surprise, Hand wrote him a personal check for an extra month's pay as a wedding present.
 Hand was known for his explosive temper.
 Gunther remembers him throwing a paperweight in his direction which narrowly missed.
 Hand had a habit of turning his seat 180° on lawyers whose arguments annoyed him, and he could be bitingly sarcastic.
 In a typical memo, he wrote, "This is the most miserable of cases, but we must dispose of it as though it had been presented by actual lawyers."
 Despite such outbursts, Hand was deeply insecure throughout his life, as he fully recognized.
 In his 80s, he still fretted about his rejection by the elite social clubs at Harvard College.